Skip to main content

 Vehicles Are More Expensive Than Ever

-The average new car price is over $47,000, and even used vehicles command premium prices.
+The average new car price is approaching $50,000, and even used vehicles command premium prices.
 Idaho's $15,000 property damage minimum might not even cover a newer sedan, let alone an SUV or truck.
 You'd be responsible for paying the remaining cost out of pocket.

 Your Assets Are at Risk